dominiccoey/essays/centaur/index.md

 Here’s a minimal framework for thinking about this.
 There are two tasks, _A_ (automatable tasks) and _B_ (bottleneck tasks). _A_ can be performed by AI, _B_ cannot.
 Output is Leontief, _Y_ = min(_A_, _B_).
 Some implications follow:

 1. Two kinds of labor prosper.
-    * Those who use AI to produce huge amounts of _A_, e.g. delegating to swarms of coding agents.
+    * Those who use AI to produce unprecedented amounts of _A_, e.g. delegating to swarms of coding agents.
     * Those who produce _B_.
 2. What is _B_?
 Everything which results in the firm being maximally focused on what the market rewards.
 There is much here.
 Important subcomponents are:
     * the taste and product sense to know what to produce,